-Police in George arrest suspect in Mall of America shooting
+Police in Georgia arrest suspect in Mall of America shooting

 The suspect arrested Tuesday in Decatur, an Atlanta suburb, was one of four suspects charged by Minnesota prosecutors in December.
 They include two other 17-year-olds and 18-year-old Taeshawn Adams Wright.
 Wright faces counts of second-degree murder and second-degree assault.
 The two 17-year-olds have been charged with second-degree riot while armed with a dangerous weapon.

-Hodges said police on Tuesday also arrested Erica McMillan, the teenage suspect’s mother, in Golden Valley, Minnesota.
+Hodges said police on Tuesday also arrested the teenage suspect’s mother in Golden Valley, Minnesota.
 She was charged with aiding and abetting the suspect for allegedly driving him to Georgia following the shooting.

 The suspect remains in custody in Georgia pending extradition to Minnesota.
 The U.S. Marshals Service, Southeast Regional Fugitive Task Force, the Fulton County Sheriff’s Office and the DeKalb County Sheriff’s Office were involved in the arrest Tuesday, WAGA-TV reported.